 Summer Intern Program

 Are you interested in making your own scientific discoveries?
-The Waggoner Center for Alcohol and Addiction Research offers opportunities for highly motivated high school students to perform original research on a wide variety of topics, as part of a research team.
+The Waggoner Center for Alcohol and Addiction Research (WCAAR) offers opportunities for highly motivated high school students to perform original research on a wide variety of topics, as part of a research team.

 Research Methods is for students with little or no previous research experience.
 The goal of the program is to introduce students to scientific thought and methods.
 Students will work on a research project of their own design, with help and direction from UT researchers.
 Students will learn how to design experiments, collect and analyze data, and communicate their discoveries.
 Additionally, they will learn about different research projects at UT Austin, including visits to some of the university's research facilities.